Measurement dependence in a Bell inequality arising from the dynamics of hidden variables: Relaxing the upper bound of the CHSH parameter

-Experimental advances have also been made in an attempt to close the `measurement-dependence loophole' by allowing measurement settings to be chosen by random number generators, the wavelength of light from distant quasars or stars, or participants in a video game \citep{gallicchio2014,handsteiner2017,rauch2018,wu2017,li2018a}.
-Such arrangements can indeed establish correlations between the settings and distant or highly complex dynamical influences.
-We nonetheless take the view that the settings, however they are determined, can still provide information about the system variables prior to measurement, when the process of measurement is dynamical.
-The question is then not \textit{how} the measurement settings are determined but \textit{how much} such settings condition the system variables prior to measurement.
-Such an effect is not retrocausality, but instead a process of inference regarding the uncertain initial state of the system.

-Violation of measurement independence has the potential to render vulnerable to attack any entanglement-based technologies that rely on true quantum randomness.
-This particularly concerns quantum cybersecurity and encryption, where it is possible that an adversary could exploit measurement dependence to gain access \citep{das2021,ekert1991,holz2020,horodecki2022,kaur2022,li2022a,moroder2013,primaatmaja2023,vazirani2014,zapatero2023}.

-The effect of measurement dependence on the upper limit placed on the CHSH parameter has been examined before \citep{Hall10,putz2014,putz2016,banik2012,supic2022,kim2019a,friedman2019a} but our analysis is novel since it rests on the dynamical evolution of the hidden variables during measurement.
-We use a toy model, to explore conditions for which the effect could be significant.
+It has nevertheless been shown that the upper bound $S\le2$ can be violated experimentally, requiring an examination of the assumptions made in the analysis.
+We seek to relax the assumption of measurement independence and demonstrate that this can raise the upper bound of the CHSH parameter.

-To be specific, let us imagine that quantum measurement drives hidden system variables $\lambda$ towards measurement axis-dependent regions in their phase space that correspond to spin component outcomes for those axis orientations.
-The chosen measurement axes and the evolution model allow us, in principle, to deduce the probability density over configurations of $\lambda$ prior to measurement.
-The pdf $\rho$ is therefore conditioned on the choice of axes, such that the correlation function should be written
+The conceptual framework for this presumes that the process of measurement drives hidden system variables $\lambda$ towards various measurement setting-dependent attractors in their phase space that correspond to spin component outcomes for those axis orientations.
+The chosen measurement axes and the rules of evolution allow us, in principle, to deduce the probability density over configurations of $\lambda$ prior to measurement.
+Since the attractors depend on the measurement settings, the prior pdf $\rho$ is therefore conditioned on the choice of axes, such that the correlation function should be written